Types of Cofferdams

 Braced Cofferdam

 Braced cofferdams are formed from a single all sheet of piling.
 This sheet is then driven into the ground in sections around the planned excavation site, creating a box.
-This box is then braced with struts and/or beams on the inside to keep water from getting inside.
+This box is stabilized using internal bracing such as struts and beams on the inside to keep water from getting inside.
 Once the box has been braced, construction crews will begin to dewater the area inside the box, allowing for construction on the seafloor.
+Working inside a braced cofferdam often involves confined space conditions, which require a comprehensive emergency response plan to address potential hazards.
 Braced cofferdams are primarily used in shallow water environments for projects such as pier construction.

 Cofferdam construction project underway